Maayanadhi

 Maayanadhi is a 2020 Indian Tamil language drama film written, produced, and directed by Ashok Thiagarajan in his directorial debut.
 The film stars Venba, Aadukalam Naren, Abi Saravanan and Appukutty in the lead roles.
 The music was composed by Bhavatharini with cinematography by Srinivas Devamsam and editing by Gopi Krishna.
 The film released on 31 January 2020.

+Maayanadhi was dubbed in Telugu as Mayanathi in 2026.